ctrimborn12/mke-crime-pipeline/README.md

 ## Deployment Notes

-* The Streamlit app is compatible with Streamlit Community Cloud.
-* Due to the free-tier limitations, data is not automatically refreshed on a schedule.
 * The ETL pipeline can be run locally to update the processed dataset before deployment.
 * The neighborhood shapefile must be downloaded manually from the City of Milwaukee Open Data Portal and placed in the expected directory.